SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Supernatural Insight**
 >
-> The bandit chief ignores concealment if it's granted by a supernatural effect
+> The bandit chief ignores concealment if it's granted by a supernatural effect.

 > ☠️ **Shoot!
 (Villain Action 1)**
 >